dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Variable**:

-    1. In an assignment context, the required type of `p` is the static type of the variable that `p` resolves to.
+    1. In an assignment context, the required type of `p` is the (unpromoted) static type of the variable that `p` resolves to.

     2. Else if the variable has a type annotation, the required type of `p` is that type, as is the static type of the variable introduced by `p`.